urikdev/Urik/PRIVACY.md

 - The word itself (lowercase, normalized)
 - Language code
 - Frequency of use (count)
-- Input method (typed, swiped, or selected from suggestions)
+- Input method (typed, swiped, selected from suggestions, auto-corrected, imported, or system default)
 - Timestamps (when created, last used)
 - Character count